Iberian Peninsula Blackout

 Restoration Process

-Following the incident, each impacted Transmission System Operator (TSO) immediately activated the respective system restoration plans, elaborated in accordance with Commission Regulation (EU) 2017/2196 establishing a network code on electricity emergency and restoration (NC ER), as well as any other relevant procedures and protocols for restoring the voltage of the electricity system.
+Following the incident, each impacted Transmission System Operator (TSO) immediately activated their respective system restoration plans, elaborated in accordance with Commission Regulation (EU) 2017/2196 establishing a network code on electricity emergency and restoration (NC ER), as well as any other relevant procedures and protocols for restoring the voltage of the electricity system.

 The rapid restoration of supply in Spain and Portugal demonstrated the preparedness and efficiency of the affected TSOs, Red Eléctrica and REN with the support and collaboration of the French TSO RTE, as well as the Moroccan utility ONEE.
 This was possible by the joint work and cooperation of TSOs developed over the years, both between the control centres and within ENTSO-E. In addition, the real-time monitoring and coordination of the status of the European electricity systems was achieved by the European Awareness System platform, a tool developed by all TSOs within ENTSO-E.